flyte/mqtt-io/README.md

     mode: board
 ```

-### HomeAssistant discovery
+### Home Assistant discovery

-Metadata of all `sensor_inputs`, `digital_inputs` and `digital_outputs` can be published via HomeAssistant config messages to be discovered by a HomeAssistant instance that is listening on the same MQTT broker:
+The metadata of all `sensor_inputs`, `digital_inputs` and `digital_outputs` can be published via MQTT messages to be discovered by a Home Assistant instance that is listening on the same MQTT broker:

 ```yaml
 mqtt: